pingcap/tidb-dev-guide/src/understand-tidb/the-lifecycle-of-a-statement.md

 The MySQL protocol is synchronous, and the typical execution flow revolves around a client sending a single query, and receiving an optional result set ending with an OK package containing the success flag and optional warnings/errors and possible metadata such as affected rows.

 As shown here; it is possible that a client might send multiple queries in one mysql.ComQuery call, in which case the cc.ctx.Parse will return multiple results.
-However; this is not a common occurence.
+However; this is not a common occurrence.
 By default, multiple statements in one mysql.ComQuery call is disabled for security reasons, like making sql injections like `SELECT user FROM users WHERE id = ''/* sql injection */; INSERT INTO users VALUES (null, 'EvilUser'); -- '`.
 Clients must explicitly enable the ClientMultiStatements protocol feature.

 ## High level code for handling a query